rm3l/rhdh-must-gather/README.md

 # RHDH Must-Gather Tool

-A comprehensive diagnostic data collection tool for Red Hat Developer Hub (RHDH) deployments on Kubernetes and OpenShift clusters.
+A specialized diagnostic data collection tool for Red Hat Developer Hub (RHDH) deployments on Kubernetes and OpenShift clusters.

 ## Overview

-This tool helps support teams and engineers collect essential information from RHDH deployments to troubleshoot issues effectively.
+This tool helps support teams and engineers collect essential RHDH-specific information to troubleshoot issues effectively.
+It focuses exclusively on RHDH resources and can be combined with generic cluster information collection.
 It supports:

 - **Multi-platform**: OpenShift and standard Kubernetes (AKS, GKE, EKS)
 - **Multi-deployment**: Helm-based and Operator-based RHDH instances
-- **Comprehensive collection**: Cluster info, logs, configurations, and resources
+- **RHDH-focused collection**: Only RHDH-specific logs, configurations, and resources
 - **Privacy-aware**: Automatic sanitization of sensitive data

+> **Note**: This tool collects only RHDH-specific data.
+For cluster-wide information, use the generic OpenShift must-gather: `oc adm must-gather`

 ## Quick Start